buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ULA: Unique Local Addresses as defined in {{RFC4193}}

-Known-local ULA: A ULA prefix that a node has determined to be local to a given node/network/administrative domain
+Known-local ULA: A ULA prefix that a node has determined to be local to a given node, network, or administrative domain

 RA: IPv6 Router Advertisement as defined in {{RFC4861}}